expln/metamath-lamp/docs/guide.md

 as well, so we can just enter the claim and let metamath-lamp use that fact.

+> Select the checkbox to the left of the "qed" statement.
 > Select "+" (add new statement).
 Enter the new statement
 > `|- ( ( 2 + 1 ) + 1 ) = ( 2 + ( 1 + 1 ) )`
-> and press Return (Enter).
+> and press Enter (Return).
+> Unselect the "qed" statement.
+> We can select Unify with no statement selected,
+> but in this case nothing happens.
-> We could try to simply Unify, but this is more than a trivial unification -
+> The problem is that this is more than a trivial unification -
+> using associativity will require
-> it will require adding other statements we haven't included yet.
+> adding other statements we haven't included yet.
 > So we'll instead need to use a bottom-up search.
 > Select the single new statement (using the box on its left), then
 > select Unify for a bottom-up search.